gaughanln/noteTaker/README.md

 ## Description

-This application is used to write and sace notes using express.js back end and will save and retrieve note data from the JSON file.
+This application is used to write and save notes using express.js back end and will save and retrieve note data from the JSON file.

 ## Criteria: